jfischoff/trek/README.md

 # trek

+## `trek` Core the library

+The `trek-core` library provides the base functionality for an migration system.

+## `trek` the Executable

 `trek` is a database migration system.
-Unlike most database migration systems `trek` is designed to handle development and QA workflows which could require the same migration is applied twice after a modification.
+Unlike most database migration systems `trek` is designed to handle development and QA workflows which reapply the same migration (version) with alter contents.

 The `trek` production workflow is very similar to other popular migration systems like `Active Migration`.

 The three workflows, `dev`, `qa` and `prod` are described below.